Grand Theft Auto VI | GTA Wiki | Fandom

 danger

-This leak originates from an anonymous Reddit post and has not been confirmed by Rockstar Games.
+This leak originates from an anonymous Reddit post and has not been verified by Rockstar Games.
 Treat all specific claims as unverified until official information is released.

 How this compares to GTA V's NPC behaviour